krorange/krorange.github.io/_news/announcement_3.md

 related_posts: false
 ---

-Published a paper [An analysis of poet demographic and thematic diversity in a poetry collection for inclusive AI](https://doi.org/10.47989/ir30iConf47263) in Information Research!
+My paper [An analysis of poet demographic and thematic diversity in a poetry collection for inclusive AI](https://doi.org/10.47989/ir30iConf47263) was published in Information Research!